 - Ask your best friend what they like best about you.
 Is it your sense of humor?
 The twinkle in your eye when you laugh?
 I guarantee you that your best friend thinks you are gorgeous.
 I know mine are — each in their own way.

 - Pick an outfit you feel amazing in.
 It doesn’t have to be your fanciest, but clothes that are comfortable AND you feel you look like a million dollars in will help you feel more comfortable in front of the camera.
 All my sessions include a complimentary styling session with an expert stylist I partner with if you want some help figuring this part out.

 - Treat yourself — you can either do this before your session to get in your best mood or after as a reward for getting through it.
-Maybe it’s a special meal or sweet treat, maybe it’s something else (um, I totally treated myself to some new fancy yarn to knit after my headshots because that’s self-care for me).
+Maybe it’s a special meal or sweet treat, or a new book, or whatever you find most motivating.
 Need some extra endorphins?
 Go for a run or have a dance party in your kitchen.
-Do what YOU need to do to feel good.
+Do what you need to do to feel good.
 It will come through on camera.

 I understand on a very personal level how uncomfortable it can be to be in front of a camera lens.
 My portrait sessions are a safe space where you can express that discomfort and we’ll work through it together.